wangyongjie-ntu/CFAI/README.md

 - The validity issue.
 	- The search space: raw space, or latent space.
 	- The search algorithm: greedy algorithm guided by gradient descent, or tree-based search?
 	- The cost function.
 Fixed cost?
+The fixed budget?